bananagobananza/Pwncollege-Cryptography/Challenge/level 5/README.md

-This problem involve know about AES-ECB mode
+This problem involve knowing about AES-ECB mode

 1st step: the algorithm
 - Basically AES-ECB mode divide the string (in this case flag) into blocks with the length given. (in this problem it is 16)